-Further, the consistent pattern of empirical findings suggests several hypotheses on the nature and causes of educational mismatch.
-The most straightforward interpretation in a standard human capital frame of mind would be to emphasize that formal schooling is an incomplete measure of individual productive capacity.
-Apparently overeducated workers might in reality use their "surplus" schooling to compensate for deficient human capital in other respects, while the converse might be true of seemingly undereducated workers.
-Therefore, the "overeducated" are less productive than others with the same amount of education and so receive a smaller payoff to each year of schooling than the correctly matched workers do, while the "undereducated" are more productive than others with similar schooling and are therefore penalized less than the standard amount for each "deficit" year of schooling.
+These consistent empirical results would seem to clearly contradict structural accounts of reward attainment in the labour market, such as the job competition model in Thurow (1975), as well as standard human capital models.
+The most straightforward interpretation from a standard human capital viewpoint is to emphasize that formal schooling is an obviously incomplete measure of individual productive capacity.
+Apparently overeducated workers might in reality use their "surplus" schooling to compensate for deficient human capital in other respects.
+Therefore, the "overeducated" are less productive than others with the same amount of education and so receive a smaller payoff to each year of schooling than the correctly matched workers do.
+The converse argument would apply to "undereducated" workers.